Jillian Barberie

-Jillian Marie Barberie (née Warry; born September 26, 1966) is a Canadian-born American television hostess, sportscaster, radio personality and actress.
+Jillian Marie Barberie (née Warry; born September 26, 1966) is a Canadian television hostess, sportscaster, radio personality and actress.
 From 1995 to 2012, she was a co-host on the Los Angeles television morning news and entertainment program Good Day L.A. on Fox owned-and-operated station KTTV.
 From 2000 to 2005, she appeared on Fox Sports as the weather host for Fox NFL Sunday.
 From 2006 to 2013, she was known as Jillian Reynolds, from her second marriage.

 Early life

 Barberie was born Jillian Warry in Burlington, Ontario, and was adopted soon after her birth.
 Later in life after finding her biological parents, she learned they had later married and raised two daughters.
 Barberie suffered some kind of abuse as a child.
 She graduated from Mohawk College in Hamilton, Ontario, with a diploma from its two-year program in broadcast journalism.
 After completing her diploma, she worked for several television stations, including The Weather Network in Montreal, Quebec, WSVN in Miami, Florida, and KTTV in Los Angeles, California.